Ohio’s Deer Population

 Protect Ohio Water Quality

 Encourage local, state, and federal programs, practices, and legislation that will increase, restore, and enhance wetlands, grasslands, and woodlands resulting in better water quality for people, fish, and wildlife within the Western Lake Erie basin watershed and throughout the state.
 In addition, encourage multi-jurisdictional and public/private collaborations to address this issue.

-(a) Support strong conservation leaders and wildlife professionals as administrators for Ohio’s Department of Natural Resources, (b) protect the wildlife fund and support the federal Sport Fish and Wildlife restoration funds (P-R, D-J, W-B) to ensure that Ohio’s apportionment is used to maximum benefits to Ohioans, avoids reversion, and is not misused or diverted, (c) ensure the county wildlife officer system in Ohio is bolstered, maintained, and not transferred into natural resource officers, conservation police officers or another branch of state government, and (d) support fiscal responsibility for hunting, fishing, and fur taker license fees.
+(a) Support strong conservation leaders and wildlife professionals as administrators for Ohio’s Department of Natural Resources, (b) protect the wildlife fund and support the federal Sport Fish and Wildlife restoration funds (P-R, D-J, W-B) to ensure that Ohio’s apportionment is used to maximum benefits to Ohioans, avoids reversion, and is not misused or diverted, (c) restore permanently civil service protection to the position of assistant chief, (d) ensure the county wildlife officer system in Ohio is bolstered, maintained, and not transferred into natural resource officers, conservation police officers or another branch of state government, and (e) support fiscal responsibility for hunting, fishing, and fur taker license fees.

 Land Acquisition and Access